 However, I-CAR in April converted all required classes into virtual options — with the exception of the welding program.
-It also has suspended Gold Class and Platinum hands-on requirements for 2020 and extended the deadlines to renew Gold Class, Platinum and welding certification.
+It also has extended the deadlines to renew Gold Class, Platinum and welding certification.

 As of the end of 2019, 8,359 collision repairers held Gold Class status, up 23 percent from 2018.
 Platinum technicians rose 28 percent to 32,610 last year.

 Asked if the required live classes converted to a virtual format during the COVID-19 coronavirus issue would have a virtual alternative after things return to normal, Van Alstyne said no. I-CAR said it designed each course around what it felt would be the optimal format; live classes were “best delivered as live.”